quicwg/base-drafts/draft-ietf-quic-transport.md

 The Source and Destination Connection ID fields are the primary means of protection against off-path attack during the handshake; see
 {{validate-handshake}}.
 These are required to match those set by a peer.
-Except for Initial and stateless reset packets, an endpoint only accepts packets that include a Destination Connection ID field that matches a value the endpoint previously chose.
+Except for Initial and Stateless Reset packets, an endpoint only accepts packets that include a Destination Connection ID field that matches a value the endpoint previously chose.
 This is the only protection offered for Version Negotiation packets.